powerhome/power_linting/rubocop-cobra/README.md

 # Rubocop::Cobra

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rubocop/cobra`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem is focused on providing Cops to support a healthy cobra app development (see https://cbra.info and https://github.com/powerhome/cobra_commander).

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile under development:

 ```ruby
 gem 'rubocop-cobra', require: false